SpaceTeam/llserver_ecui_houbolt/README.md

 are also used to describe many functionalities in the llserver, it is recommended to read through this documentation first before you continue.

+The llserver keeps a hashmap of all commands that are supported of the connected channels.
+These are used in the event mapping and control sequences to send commands to the hardware.

 ## The importance of States
 The llserver manages a hashmap filled with states which is called the